 The Board hired Harold M. Williams in February 1981.
 A native of Los Angeles and trained as a lawyer, Williams had worked in industry, academia, and government.
 He also had a passion for the arts.
 As an attorney and manager at Norton Simon, Inc., he had risen to become chairman at a young age and was influenced by Norton Simon's patronage of the arts.
 Afterwards he was dean of UCLA's Anderson School of Management and appointed head of the Securities and Exchange Commission by President Jimmy Carter.

-As Williams told the Board, he wanted to find ways in which the Getty, an unusual place with unusual resources, could make a significant contribution to the visual arts.
+As Williams told the Board, he wanted to find ways in which the Trust, an unusual place with unusual resources, could make a significant contribution to the visual arts.
 The driving question for him was "How can we be of service to the field?"
-Shortly after taking the job, he began what he called "a year of exploration" to assess the needs of the art world and consider a range of new programs for the Getty.
+Shortly after taking the job, he began what he called "a year of exploration" to assess the needs of the art world and consider a range of new programs.

-To help him in this effort, he hired two talented individuals who had served at the National Endowments for the Arts and the Humanities: Leilani Lattin Duke and Nancy Englander.
-Individually and collectively these three spent much of the next year traveling throughout North America and Europe, interviewing people in the world of museums, art history, and conservation.
+To help him in this effort, he hired Leilani Lattin Duke and Nancy Englander, who had served at the National Endowment for the Arts and National Endowment for the Humanities, respectively.
+Individually and collectively, these three spent much of the next year traveling throughout North America and Europe, interviewing people in the world of museums, art history, and conservation.

 As they traveled, Williams was struck by the fact that each institution they visited favored one aspect of the visual arts over others.
 Universities and scholars stressed the historical context of the work.
 Museums focused on the character and quality of objects.
 Conservation centers emphasized the science of conservation over aesthetics.
 Few institutions thought about the needs of schoolchildren and teachers.
 Increasingly, Williams and his team perceived the need for an institution that would bring together all of these elements as partners in a single institution devoted to the visual arts.

-The vision that emerged from Harold Williams’ “year of exploration” that conceived of the Getty as an interdisciplinary center for learning and a resource to the world of art and art history.
+The vision that emerged from Harold Williams’s “year of exploration” conceived of the Trust as an interdisciplinary center for learning and a resource to the world of art and art history.
 The new institution would include a research center and scholarly library, a conservation institute, an art history information program, arts education, a grant program, and new publications initiatives, as well as a new museum.